-The staff took part in an emergency on-call arrangement with the NHS 111 out of hour's service.
+The staff took part in an emergency on-call arrangement with 111 out of hour's service.
+The practice also participated in an emergency on call service during working hours to cover local practices without an on duty dentist.

 The practices' website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.